-102. Fraud, by its inherent nature of deception to result in financial or personal gain, means that any such transactions must be irregular and improper.
-Identified fraud that is significant (paragraph 54) or material will lead to a modified assurance report on regularity, including full disclosure of those matters in that report.

-103. For the avoidance of doubt, the additional requirement to report fraud as a breach of regularity does not alter, reduce or replace the standard reporting requirements for fraud including the Proceeds of Crime Act 2002 (POCA).
-Auditors / reporting accountants should consider the Practice Note 12 (Revised) on Money Laundering - Guidance for Auditors on UK Legislation issued by the Auditing Practices Board and which covers an auditors statutory reporting obligations under POCA.
+- 104. Fraud, by its inherent nature of deception to result in financial or personal gain, means that any such transactions must be irregular and improper.
+Identified fraud that is significant (paragraph 55) or material will lead to a modified assurance report on regularity, including full disclosure of those matters in that report. - 105.
+For the avoidance of doubt, the additional requirement to report fraud as a breach of regularity does not alter, reduce or replace the standard reporting requirements for fraud including the Proceeds of Crime Act 2002 (POCA).
+Auditors / reporting accountants should consider the Practice Note 12 (Revised) on Legislation issued by the Auditing Practices Board and which covers an auditors statutory reporting obligations under POCA.